Make Design Decisions Like a Pro: Using Professional Techniques to Design or Modify Any Project

 These concepts become real design tools with the visuals, handouts, worksheets, and exercises you perform in class.
 The assignments let you apply the principles to your own projects and wardrobe, share the results, and get feedback.

-A kit is required for this class; a $27 kit fee which includes overnight shipping will be added to your order.
-Orders for kits must be placed by Thursday March 11 by 3pm CST.
+A kit is required for this class; the $17 kit fee will be added to your order.
 The kit will include: Pre-cut yarn for making 17 pompoms; about 25 hook-and- loop, self-adhesive dots to attach pompoms to color wheel chart; 1 multi-page, sheet protector; 1 Clover Pom-Pom Maker (Small: 1 3/8” and 1 5/8”); a color card to identify the yarns included; and a large-capacity sheet protector to hold your completed color wheel.

 NOTE: Due to time and shipping constraints, kits are not available to people living outside the United States.